 - Human Resources

 - Student Involvement professional staff

 When a report is made to a responsible employee, a victim has the right to expect that the University will take timely and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
-It is the obligation of a responsible employee to make a report to the Title IX coordinator or deputy, outlining the details shared by the victim.
+It is the obligation of a responsible employee to make a report to the Title IX coordinator or deputy, outlining the details shared by the complainant.

 Retaliation for reporting

 No individual will be subject to retaliation for making a reasonable and good faith complaint as described above regarding: unlawful harassment or discrimination; cooperating in the investigation of alleged unlawful harassment or discrimination; or otherwise opposing unlawful harassment or other discrimination.
 The university will not tolerate retaliatory behavior.